Explainable and externally validated machine learning for neurocognitive diagnosis via electrocardiograms

 \subsubsection{How this study might affect research, practice or policy}

-This work lays the foundation for integrating ECG into the diagnosis and monitoring of neuropsychiatric conditions.
-It presents a non-invasive, cost-effective tool that could aid in more efficient detection and personalized therapy management in clinical settings, with the potential to transform both research and clinical practices.
+This work lays the foundation for integrating ECG into the diagnosis and monitoring of neurocognitive disorders.
+It presents a non-invasive, cost-effective tool that could aid as a companion tool in more efficient detection and personalized therapy management in clinical settings, with the potential to transform both research and clinical practices.